GuilhermeBauer16/Fitness_Tracking/README.md

 # Fitness Tracking

 [![Continuous Integration with Github, Github Actions, and Docker Hub](https://github.com/GuilhermeBauer16/E-commerce/actions/workflows/continuous-integration.yml/badge.svg?event=label)](https://github.com/GuilhermeBauer16/E-commerce/actions/workflows/continuous-integration.yml)
 ## Objective

-the user will log in and use Fitness tracking functions like a product and adding that product to a cart shopping.
+the user will log in and use Fitness tracking functions like to personalize the exercise by changing the weight, repetitions, and set.
+Before the user uses the app, be necessary to sign in or log in.

 ## Working example